mauroservienti/NServiceBus.Extensions.DispatchRetries/README.md

 }
 ```

-In unrealiable environments if the above send operation fails an excpetion will be thrown and will eventually result in a HTTP500 returned to the caller.
-Most of the times retrying is a good enough countermeasure that will succeed.
+In unreliable environments, if the above send operation fails, an exception will be thrown and will eventually result in a HTTP500 returned to the caller.
+Most of the time, retrying is a good enough countermeasure that will succeed.

 NServiceBus.Extensions.DispatchRetries can be configured to introduce a Polly async policy into the NServiceBus outgoing pipeline to atomatically retry dispatch operations: